“Sell me this pen”—it’s a common sales trope:

 Does this scenario ever happen in real life?
 Possibly.
 Is it a little cheesy?
 Most definitely.

-However, the idea that someone should test a salesperson’s prowess by asking them to sell something, right on the spot, has its merits.
+However, the idea that someone should test a salesperson’s sales skills by asking them to sell something, right on the spot, has its merits.

 So, if you are looking to expand your business by hiring a salesperson, keep reading.
 Here’s how you can use this exercise to ensure that you are hiring the right salesperson for your team.